holochain/how/README.md

 ## License
 [![License: CAL 1.0](https://img.shields.io/badge/License-CAL%201.0-blue.svg)](https://github.com/holochain/cryptographic-autonomy-license)

-  Copyright (C) 2021, Harris-Braun Enterprises, LLC
+  Copyright (C) 2021, Holochain Foundation

 This program is free software: you can redistribute it and/or modify it under the terms of the license provided in the LICENSE file (CAL-1.0).
 This program is distributed in the hope that it will be useful,